fredcamaral/mcp-alfarrabio/README.md

-# Claude Vector Memory MCP Server
+# MCP Memory Server

-An intelligent conversation memory server for Claude MCP with advanced vector storage, pattern recognition, and contextual learning capabilities.
+A high-performance Model Context Protocol (MCP) server that provides intelligent memory and context management for AI applications.
+Built with Go, it features advanced vector storage, pattern recognition, and contextual learning capabilities using Chroma vector database.

 ## 🚀 Features